History of Civilization 102

 The academic assessment of this course will be divided into five parts:

 Each student will be required to submit two written papers during the course of the semester.
 These papers should be at least 6 pages in length.
-All essays for this course must be submitted to be via the Turnitin plagiarism detection database.
+All essays for this course must be submitted to be via Moodle to the Turnitin plagiarism detection database.

 · These papers will account for 20% of the total final-grade (ie., 2 x 10%)

-· This presentation will account for 10% of the total final-grade.
+· This presentation will account for 20% of the total final-grade.

-· These tests will account for 15% of the total final-grade (ie., 3 x 5%).
+· These Exercises will account for 10% of the total final-grade (ie., 3 x 5%).

-On Wednesday, 29 June 2010, there will be a 2-hour text comprehension and analysis test, in which you will be required to read a previously unseen ‘primary’ text and answer a series of analytical questions about the text.
+On Tuesday 14 July 2015, there will be a 2-hour text comprehension and analysis test, in which you will be required to read a previously unseen ‘primary’ text and answer a series of analytical questions about the text.

 · This mid-term will account for 20% of the total final-grade.

-On Friday 22 July 2010, there will be a final examination.
+Between 1-3 August 2015, there will be a final examination.
 This will be a 2-hour ‘in class’ exam: it will involve six questions (two for each of the ‘topics’ covered during the semester); and the student will be expected to write two essay-answers from the choice of six.

 · This final exam will account for 30% of the total final-grade.